The Rule of Two: Sith Philosophy Perfected

 One master to embody power, one apprentice to crave it—Darth Bane's doctrine that saved the Sith from self-destruction.

-The Rule creates a paradox: the apprentice must be strong enough to eventually kill the master, but obedient enough to serve until that moment.
-Palpatine broke the Rule by taking multiple apprentices and refusing to die.
+The Rule of Two creates a paradox: the apprentice must be strong enough to eventually kill the master, but obedient enough to serve until that moment.
+This tension drives both to pursue greater power.
+When the apprentice succeeds, they prove the Rule's success.
+When they fail, the master continues, stronger for having overcome the challenge.

 Related Archives